idvorkin/idvorkin.github.io/_d/time-off-2023-08.md

     - Coleslaw
 - Bring my travel scale
 - Be OK going out for some meals and treats.
 But no gorging
+- Huh, weird....
+    - My brain wanted to go to store at 9pm and gorge
+    - Went to store, bought stuff (mostly helahty)
+    - but came home and was pretty full so didn't want to gorge
+    - Wow, tha twas great.

 ## Moments

 {%include summarize-page.html src="/moments" %}

+First night:
+    - Arrived: Went to beach and did 30 minutes of meditation on the sunset.
+It was amazing
+    - Maybe an hour today

+Things to do:

+- Go to Seaside
+- Go to Cranberry museum

 ## Success Stories

+- Bought lots of peas and healthy things at grocery store
+- Got dinner before unpacking

 ## Top Learnings